Research ideas

 Who this fits

-A nice entry project if you want a concrete completeness problem with manageable scope.
+A concrete entry project if you want a completeness question with a finite amount of algebra.

 Background